imSanjaySoni/TrackHub/README.md

-# TrackHub - GitHub Follower Analyzer
+# TrackHub - GitHub Profile Analyzer - (🚧 Dev in progress)
 TrackHub is a powerful mobile app designed to provide GitHub users with valuable insights into their follower dynamics.
 Seamlessly integrated with GitHub's authentication system, TrackHub allows users to track and analyze their followers' activity, keeping them informed about who followed or unfollowed them over time.

 **Key Features:**